Putin, power and poison: Russia’s elite FSB spy club

 Counter-terrorism and counter-espionage

-The Federal Security Service's (FSB) was set up in 1995, and is tasked with tackling perceived threats to the Russian state.
+The Federal Security Service (FSB) was set up in 1995, and is tasked with tackling perceived threats to the Russian state.
 Mr Putin ran the agency before he came to power.

 It co-operates with foreign police forces in fighting jihadists and some organised crime gangs.